-Join AARP Virginia and the Osher Lifelong Learning Institute at George Mason University (OLLI Mason) at the Boomers and Beyond Academy on Saturday, September 14 in Fairfax.
-This special event is designed to help you make plans for better living.
-Learn about the positive powers of lifelong learning, getting your legal documents in order, decluttering your home, and much more.
+Join AARP Virginia and the Osher Lifelong Learning Institute at George Mason University (OLLI Mason) for the Boomers and Beyond Academy on Saturdays, September 12 and 26.
+This virtual event is designed to help you make plans for better living.
+Learn about the positive powers of lifelong learning, volunteering, mindfulness and meditation, getting your legal documents in order, and more.
 You will get information about important life matters that you are faced with today or may face tomorrow.
 These tips and tools will help you make your own decisions about how you want to live.

 New scorecard ranks Kentucky 50th in helping care for a growing populations of Kentuckians aging and living with disabilities.
 Report calls for change in the pace to meet growing needs and shifting demographic demands.

 Everyone has the time and talents to make meaningful changes in their community; which is why AARP Virginia and the Fairfax County Department of Family Services have teamed up for the Boomers and Older Adults Venture into Volunteering Fair.
 The event will take place on June 2, 2017 from 10 a.m. – noon at the Franconia Moose Lodge, located on 7701 Beulah Street, Alexandria, VA 22315.

 This year Generation X turned 50.
 With 2.5 million members across the state, AARP New York is the state’s leading advocate for the 50+, and we believe now is the time for us to take stock of the financial plans of Gen Xers and how prepared they are for their financial future.

 CLACKAMAS, OR: With one in six Oregonians age 45-65 banking less than $5,000 in their retirement savings accounts, retirement security is a hot topic in Oregon right now!
 A recent DHM Research survey confirms the need and support for more options to save for retirement.